eliocamp/reproducibility-with-r/jose-submission/paper.md

   - name: Author Without ORCID
     affiliation: 2
 bibliography: paper.bib
-aas-doi: "10.3847/xxxxx <- update this with the DOI from AAS once you know it."
-aas-journal: "Astrophysical Journal <- The name of the AAS journal."
 affiliations:
   - name: Lyman Spitzer, Jr. Fellow, Princeton University
     index: 1